repzilon/ultrastarfox/README.md

 #### Added in Repzilon's fork
 - Modified message font allowing easier translation to any Western or North European language
+- The foxfont utility also supports 4bpp bitmaps
 - Boss roll sequence can be translated to languages other than English and German
 - No soft freeze during ``messagetest`` by skipping lengthy stage briefings
 - Corrected framerate displayed with ``mario_stats3d`` on PAL builds